ibm-cloud-docs/watson-knowledge-studio-data/create-project.md

     Only the names of people that you assigned to the project manager role from the User Account Management page for the instance are displayed.
 See [Assembling a team](/docs/watson-knowledge-studio-data?topic=watson-knowledge-studio-data-team) for more information about adding users.

-    > **Note:** If you have a Lite plan subscription, skip this step.
+    If you have a Lite plan subscription, skip this step.
 You cannot add other users, so you cannot assign anyone to the project manager role.
 You do not need a separate project manager.
 As an administrator, you can perform all the tasks that a project manager would typically perform.
+    {: tip}

 6. Click **Create**.

 ## What to do next

 {: #cp-ne}

 After the workspace is created, you can start configuring the workspace resources.